ONElua/AdrenalineBubbleManager/README.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx

 2. After taking care of step 1, then you can start using Adrenaline Bubbles Manager to create bubbles for your PSP/PSX content.

+### Changelog 5.14 ###
+- Use Default Title option added to Submenu (START) enable it to skip the renaming process.<br>
+- Now when creating 2 or more bubbles you'll have to rename all the bubbles before the creating process begins.<br>

 ### Changelog 5.13 ###
 - Now you can select the SetPack for each bubble.
 Press R on the selected game.<br>